-At first the ability of the different estimators presented in Section 4 to estimate h is assessed.
-Figure 3 shows boxplots of the estimated values of h using the maximum likelihood (ML) approach, the method of moments (Mom) and the minimum spacing (MSP) approach for different values of k (e.g. the number of historical events in the sample) and h (the historical period cover which corresponds to the quantity being estimated).
-Also shown in the Figure is the true value of h.
+At first the ability of the different estimators presented in Sect.
+4 to estimate h is assessed.
+Figure 3 shows boxplots of the estimated values of h using the maximum true value of h is indicated as a vertical line in each plot and indicated in the text.
+The violet cross in each boxplot indicates the average value of the estimates likelihood (ML) approach, the method of moments (Mom) and the minimum spacing (MSP) approach for different values of k (e.g. the number of historical events in the sample) and h (the historical period cover which corresponds to the quantity being estimated).
+Also shown in the figure is the true value of h.
 It is clearly visible that for all estimation procedure the variability of the estimators decreases for increasing values of k: this is not surprising, as a larger sample (i.e. more information) is used in the estimation.
 Another remarkable feature is that the ML estimates are indeed biased, while both the MSP approach and the method of moments give unbiased estimates, with the MSP approach estimator being less variable, as expected from the theoretical result.
 The asymmetric shape of the boxplots for the ML and MSP estimates is consistent with the behaviour of the distribution of the maximum shown in Johnson (1994), while the MOM estimates, which are based on the average value of samples from a uniform distribution, exhibit a more symmetric behaviour, which is not surprising under the Central Limit Theorem.
 The properties of the estimation procedures is not impacted by the actual value of h, and the MSP approach consistently gives unbiased estimated with smaller variability.
-When h = 1 the boxplots for the MSP approach the method of moment are identical, since the two estimators have the same form.
+When h=1 the boxplots for the MSP approach the method of moment are identical, since the two estimators have the same form.
 It would then appear that in cases where no reliable information can be retrieved on the real value of h the MSP approach should be used to estimate the length of time covered by the historical data.